Article by Joanna Sarah-Freedman

-Asking are takeaways open in the current climate is completely understandable.
-After all, since we're all stuck indoors for the foreseeable, just about the only glimmer of excitement comes sealed in plastic and strapped to the back of a moped.
+Asking whether takeaways are open in the current climate is completely understandable.
+After all, since we’re all stuck indoors for the foreseeable, just about the only glimmer of excitement comes sealed in plastic and strapped to the back of a moped.

-However, as with everything in the age of COVID, there are a few complications associated with ordering your favourite food.
+However, as with everything in the age of Covid-19, there are a few complications associated with ordering your favourite food.

 Here’s everything you need to know about getting takeout in these troubled times.